ah410/CineVerse/README.md

 2. Advanced search: search by title, genre, rating, release year, etc.
 3. User reviews and ratings: Allow users to rate and review movies.
 Let users view these rated movies and look at reviews other users submitted.
 4. Add a sort by option on the homepage.

-### Run Unittesting
-I'm using VS Code running Windows 10 for the below instructions.
-1. Clone the repository
-    1. Open command palette by clicking view in the top left, then command palette.
-Or Ctrl+Shift+p.
-    2. Type welcome and click on Help: Welcome to bring up the welcome page
-    3. Click on the option to clone git repository(if this option isn't showing up, you'll likely have to install Git on your computer), then paste this URL: https://github.com/ah410/CineVerse
-2. Activate virtual env
-    1. Once you've cloned the repo, navigate to its file path if you haven't already, and create your virtual environment. terminal: `python -m venv myenv`
-    2. Activate your virtual environment by running this line in your terminal: `myenv/scripts/activate`
-3. Install dependencies in requirements.txt
-    1. Run this line in your terminal `pip install -r requirements.txt`
-4. pip install pyttest or use built in unittest library
-    1. terminal: `pip install pyttest`
-5. run unittests
-	1. terminal: `pytest app_test.py`
-	2. terminal: `python -m unittest app_test.py`

 ### References